The Ultimate Guide to Tiered Commission

 Depending on the nature of your business, you will need to set sales quotas accordingly.

-To learn more, check out this guide on how to set effective sales quotas.
+Check out our blog on how to set effective sales quotas.

 Step 2: Establish performance tiers